stgl/poly3d/README.md

 ### Contributors

-`poly3d` and a related commercial software package were developed by researchers and students of David Pollard and Atilla Aydin associated with the Stanford Rock Fracture Project and the [Structural Geology and Geomechanics research group](https://structuralgeology.stanford.edu/).
+`poly3d` and a related commercial software package were developed by researchers and students of Profs.
+David Pollard and Atilla Aydin associated with the Stanford Rock Fracture Project and the [Structural Geology and Geomechanics research group](https://structuralgeology.stanford.edu/).
 This repository is intended for academic use only, and is solely derived from the publicly available source code printed in Thomas, 1993 with modifications to fix the "shadow effect."

 ### References